foton263/tidy/README.md

 # tidy
 ### My Getting and Cleaning Data Course Project folder that contains the files requested to be available here.

-The file run_Analysis.R submitted in this folder does the following required by the coutse project exercise :
+The file run_Analysis.R submitted in this folder does the following required by the course project exercise :
-First, it loads the libraries plyr, dplyr that are in focus in this course and the libraey utils If you don't already have these packages you must install them before running the script.
+First, it loads the libraries plyr, dplyr that are in focus in this course and the library utils If you don't already have these packages you must install them before running the script.
 Second, the script prepares all necessary directories and downloads and unzips the primary dataset (Please note that during the script run the directory foton263tidy will be created.
 After you evaluate my effort